13 Top Reasons to Visit Greece (Updated 2024)

 Greek letters..somewhat baffling ©Lifejourney4two

 Another great reason to visit Greece is that it is easier to travel on a budget here than many of its European counterparts.
-Greece uses the Euro currency.
+Greece uses the Euro currency, which is handy if you’re travelling through other parts of Europe.

-Popular tourist destinations in Greece can be expensive in summer.
-Still, if you travel out of season, such as when we flew from Athens to Santorini in December, we could get up to 60% off the summer rate in a boutique hotel.
+Popular tourist destinations in Greece can be expensive in summer, but if you travel out of season, you can grab some super bargains.
+We bagged 60% off the summer rate in a boutique hotel in Santorini.

 Greek chippy